 July 2014: The threshold changed from 1 billion KRW to 0.3 billion KRW and above

-July 2022: The threshold will be updated from 0.3 billion KRW to 0.2 billon KRW and above
+July 2022: The threshold was updated from 0.3 billion KRW to 0.2 billon KRW and above

 July 2023: The threshold will be updated from 0.2 billion KRW to 0.1 billon KRW and above

 Penalties vary between 0.3-1% of the supply price based on the failure type e.g. non-issuance, issuance form, delayed issuance, non-transmission, late transmission.